sappier/example-cf-envoy-xsuaa/README.md

   health-check-http-endpoint: /robots.txt
 ```

-It uses `cf-envoyproxy-buildpack` to run the envoy proxy as a sidecar process with the configuration
+It uses `cf-envoyproxy-buildpack` to run the Envoy Proxy as a sidecar process with the configuration
 created from the `envoy.yaml.erb` template.

 The `python_buildpack` installs the `httpbin` web application with dependencies specified